pritspatel/blog/_posts/2019-05-19-leadership-pattern.md

 common resource (eg. db in our case) and delgate that work to multiple worker node for horizontal scalability.
 What I expereinced is that when my master node went down, whole processing pipeline went down.

-After doing some reserach, I found out that we need to run multiple instance of Master node and allow only one node at a time to poll and distribute work.
+After doing some research, I found out that we need to run multiple instance of Master node and allow only one node at a time to poll and distribute work.
 In case active master node crash, then another passive master node will become active.
 To implement this pattern, I found out that spring integration has built in mechanism.
 Luckily we were using spring ecosystem in our project so that made our job easy.